 “Yeah, I made InfoChan,” he said, shooting me a friendly grin.
 “Now a division of Servilius.”

-“Oh yeah, yeah, I like tech news,” I said, still watching him.
+“Oh yeah, yeah, I love tech stuff,” I said, still watching him.
 “Woo, you’re like, famous!
 Can I have a drink with you?”

 “Sure,” he said.
 “Whatcha want?”